-Welcome to the website devoted to River Builder- the world's first open-source procedural software for creating river terrains exactly to specification.
+Welcome to the website devoted to River Builder- the world's first open-source procedural software for creating river terrains exactly to specification, including comprehensive support for organized fluvial patterns mindful of geomorphic covariance structures.
 The software includes valley scale, reach scale, and subreach scale capabilities.

 Designing alluvial river channels that behave naturally is a central challenge facing river scientists and engineers as well as animators and video game developers in the 21st century.
 Though organized and responsive to driving forces, rivers exhibit complex patterns and processes from the scale of an individual grain of sediment to that of an entire continent.
 Despite roughly a century of research it remains highly uncertain as to which patterns and processes are most important to design explicitly versus which ones should be allowed to emerge on their own after construction.
 Nevertheless, our understanding of the fluvial patterns and processes as well as our ability to quantify them is increasing rapidly.
 We can now design much more dynamic rivers than ever before.